• Skip to primary navigation

 These bumps or nodes will help in the formation of the new root system.

-So, that's another huge advantage for removing some of the leaves from the bottom.
+So, that’s another huge advantage of removing some of the leaves from the bottom.

 4. You Should Clean The Stem Before Transplanting It In A New Pot